 In a Commemoration of the 500th Anniversary of the Reformation in 1917, the Chinese pastor WangYi 王怡 stated that "As for today, Christianity has yet shaken the core of Chinese culture."
-[38] On December 30th, 2019, right before the coronavirus broke out in WuHan, Pastor Wang Yi was tried in a secret trial and sentenced to 9 years in prison for the crimes of "inciting to subvert state power" and "illegal business operations."
+[38] On December 30th, 2019, right before the coronavirus broke out in WuHan, Pastor Wang Yi was tried in a secret trial and sentenced to nine years in prison for the crimes of "inciting to subvert state power" and "illegal business operations."

 The goal of this paper is to help to open the rock to shake the core of the Chinese culture.
-As part of efforts continued for the pre-China scripture contextualization, to explore the Chinese character Zi (means Son) used in Chinese classical pre-Qin documents, the paper will accomplish three objectives:
+As part of the efforts continued for discovering the potential for contextualization of the gospel in the pre-China scripture, the paper will explore the Chinese character Zi (means Son) used in Chinese classical pre-Qin documents.
+The paper will accomplish three objectives:

-To get the features of "son" in pre-China scripture.
+to understand the features of the concept of "son" in pre-China scripture;

-To seek the similarity and connection to the Bible.
+to seek its conceptual similarity and connection to the Bible;

-To contextualize "son" in pre-Qin documents.
+to contextualize the concept of "son" in pre-Qin documents to the gospel.

 Although the evidence in the paper is plenty and solid, this conclusion is still open for readers for further evaluation from different perspectives.
 The materials in the paper are useful for workers in the missionary field.
-It is worthy for theologians or Christians to dig deeper into the "son" in the Bible.
+It is worthy for theologians or Christians to dig deeper into the concept of "son" in the Bible.
 The paper believes that the scientific evidence and assertion would not be the key to lead secular people to Christ.
-Jesus told that, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
-(Jhn20:29 NIV)
+Jesus said that, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
+(John 20:29 NIV)

 Limitation of the Research